 The filing fee is the same as for domestic and foreign corporations.
 Aside from the annual report fee and state taxes, corporations also need to pay an annual franchise tax.
 The minimum franchise tax corporations need to pay is $25.

 This is a yearly expense, so make sure you include it in your budget.
 Learn more about how much an LLC costs in Illinois.

-The due date for Illinois LLC annual report is on the last day of the month before the anniversary of your LLC's formation or admission to Illinois.
+You need to file an Illinois LLC annual report on the last day of the month before the anniversary of your LLC's formation or admission to Illinois.

 For example, if you formed your LLC on February 9th, the due date is January 31st.

 You can file the annual report early.
 It is possible to file it 45 days before the deadline.

 What are the penalties for not filling out the LLC Annual Report?

 If you forget to file the annual report on time, there will be consequences.
 If you do not pay your fees by the due date, your business can be fined or dissolved by the Illinois Secretary of State.

 There is no penalty for missing your annual report deadline right away.
 If you don't file within two months, the state will charge you a $100 penalty each year in addition to your $75 Annual Report filing fee.

 If you don't file within six months of the due date, the state will dissolve your Illinois LLC administratively.